 Columbia Minx Mid II Omni-Heat Boots

-My stylish leather boots were not going to keep me warm on a winter day with temperatures dipping below -25 degree Celsius and with wet slushy streets and deep snow.
+My stylish leather boots were not going to keep me warm on a winter day with temperatures dipping below -25 degrees Celsius and with wet slushy streets and deep snow.
 The Columbia Minx boots are waterproof and lined with a faux-fur so they are super warm.
 I didn’t have to double up my socks once the entire weekend!

 I also have to mention that in Quebec City I walked a lot!
 In fact, for four days I walked over 20,000 steps a day, on snow, icy sidewalks, on hilly roads and the snow-covered fields of the Winter Carnival.
 These boots were super comfortable, I had no blisters and could have kept walking in them without any concern.